-Members shall have the right to examine their official employee file maintained in Human Resources at any time during regular office hours in company with a Human Resources employee.
+Members shall have the right to examine their official employee file maintained in People and Resources at any time during regular office hours in company with a People and Resources employee.
 Examination of the file shall be kept in confidence.
 The member may be accompanied by an Association member of his/her own choosing.
 Members may add to the file a response to any document contained therein.

 18.2 Confidential Documents

 In the case of official employee files there are two types of confidential information: employee health documents and documents submitted in confidence.
-Information pertaining to the member’s health such as medical and counseling records or documents from the Employee Assistance Program are confidential and may be viewed by the member, the designated Association member and Human Resources only.
-Documents submitted in confidence are confidential and may be viewed by Human Resources only.
+Information pertaining to the member’s health such as medical and counseling records or documents from the Employee Assistance Program are confidential and may be viewed by the member, the designated Association member and People and Resources only.
+Documents submitted in confidence are confidential and may be viewed by People and Resources only.
 Documents submitted in confidence are not made available to members or their representatives.